bericp1/boilerplate-react-reflux/README.md

 **Note:** These are all mostly just suggestions.
 Use whatever structure you feel comfortable with.
-Just note that this structure is what I had in mind while putting together this bootstrap.
+Just note that this structure is what I had in mind while putting together this boilerplate.

     ├─ config.js                 : app config
     ├─ lib/                      : first-party general node modules